 - Add social sharing buttons to your web pages.
 Similarly to plugins you maybe using on your blog like Sharebar, you also want to use social buttons on the web pages that contain valuable content.

 - If you have a blog, you can always ask your readers to share a specific web page via Twitter or Facebook.
-Trust me, begging works. 😉
+Trust us, begging works. 😉

 - If you have connections to any influential social media users, you can ask them to share your web page as well.